NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Wardens of Wildwood/Bee-Induced Panic.md

   - name: ""

   - name: "Routine"
     desc: "(one action) Panicked attendees suffer stings and accidentally injure one another in their fear and confusion.
 Increase the Casualties score by 1.
-This increases to [[/gmr 1d3 #Casualties]] if one swarm is stinging the crowd, and it increases to [[/gmr 1d3+1 #Casualties]] if both swarms are stinging the crowd."
+This increases to 1d3 if one swarm is stinging the crowd, and it increases to 1d3+1 if both swarms are stinging the crowd."

 ```